-Both ground water and surface water have significant influences on the regional hydrology of South Florida, and any applicable regional-scale model must be capable of conjunctively simulating both hydrologic components and their interactions.
+Both surface water and ground water significantly influence the hydrology of South Florida.
+Any applicable regional-scale model must be capable of conjunctively simulating both of these hydrologic components and their interactions.
 The surface-water component must account for stormwater-management systems in urban areas, crop-management and irrigation practices in agricultural areas, natural hydrologic processes in overland-flow areas, ground-water recharge or discharge, and open-channel flow in the extensive canal network.
 Performance curves and operational rules for canal hydraulic structures also must be taken into account.
 The ground-water component of any regional-scale hydrologic model must necessarily simulate the shallow water table that frequently rises above ground level, highly permeable aquifers, withdrawals for water supply, and seepage into and out of surface waters.